ostapshpeha/ai-helper-telegram/README.md

 # DB

-This is simple example of database - mechanic slots, booked by whom, customer, also collection of car parts and prices DB is seeded randomly by script
+This is simple example of database - mechanic slots, booked by whom, customer, also collection of car parts and prices DB is seeded randomly by script.
+MongoAtlas is configured as vector DB

 # Agent lightning loop